DebershiMitra/Market-segmentation-/README.md

 # Market-segmentation-
-Market segmentation in insurance using unsupervised machine learning- kmeans and aglomerative clustering
+Market segmentation in insurance using unsupervised machine learning- kmeans and agglomerative clustering